Low-Light Image and Video Enhancement: A Comprehensive Survey and Beyond: Evaluations

 \subsection{Quantitative Comparisons}

-In this subsection, we leverage full-reference metrics including PSNR, SSIM, and LPIPS \cite{dee2007teachers}, and non-reference metrics including UNIQUE \cite{zhang2021uncertainty}, BRISQUE \cite{mittal2012no}, and SPAQ \cite{fang2020perceptual}.
-Note that some entries are `N/A' due to the out-of-memory error during inference.
+In this subsection, we leverage full-reference metrics including PSNR, SSIM, and LPIPS~\cite{dee2007teachers}, and non-reference metrics including UNIQUE~\cite{zhang2021uncertainty}, BRISQUE~\cite{mittal2012no}, and SPAQ~\cite{fang2020perceptual}.
+Note that some entries are `-' due to the out-of-memory error during inference.